Hali57/python_functions/README.md

 # python_functions
-This repo contains the answers to week 3 python functions.
+This repo contains the answers to week 3  assignments on control flows and functions in python.